beeway/economics-textbooks/README.md

 Foundations of Economic Analysis & Explanation

-International Finance Lectures
+International Finance Lectures: Global Economy and Monetary System

-Macroeconomics in One Equation
+Macroeconomics in One Equation: From Data and Theory to Applications